LucidtechAI/las-docs/authentication/README.md

 #### Getting an access token

 To acquire an access token we need to ask the auth endpoint with our client id and client secret for access.
-This is done by performing a POST request to the token endpoint /oauth2/token with two headers defined.
+This is done by performing a HTTP POST request to the token endpoint /oauth2/token with two headers defined.
 One header should be Authorization with base64 encoded client_id and client secret and one header should be Content-Type which will always contain the same value 'application/x-www-form-urlencoded'.